machikania/phyllosoma/README.md

 ## Connection
 Connect a Raspberry Pi Pico to an ILI9341-based LCD (SPI connection) and an MultiMediaCard (SPI connection) as follows.
 ![schematic.png](documents/shematic.png)
+Note that USB keyboard is connected to micro-USB B port of Raspberry Pi Pico board when required.

 ```console
 GP0 I/O bit0 / PWM3